Ukraine rebels order troop mobilization amid invasion fears

 Associated Press

-The separatist conflict in eastern Ukraine erupted in 2014 and has killed over 14,000 people.

-THIS IS A BREAKING NEWS UPDATE — AP’s earlier story follows below.
+The announcement came as a mass evacuation of women, children and the elderly from the rebel-held territories in the Donetsk and Luhansk regions to neighboring Russia was underway.

-U.S. President Joe Biden says he is now “convinced” Russian President Vladimir Putin has decided to invade Ukraine and assault the capital, an ominous assessment that emerged as the country’s war-torn east saw more attacks that the West said could be designed to establish a pretext for an attack.
+U.S. President Joe Biden said Friday he was now “convinced” Russian President Vladimir Putin has decided to invade Ukraine and assault the capital.

 “As of this moment, I’m convinced he’s made the decision,” Biden said.
 “We have reason to believe that.”
 He reiterated that the assault could occur in the “coming days.”